-Cruise Ships With Infected Passengers Must Stay At-Sea, Coast Guard Says
+Cruise Ships With Infected Passengers Must Stay At Sea, Coast Guard Says

-The Coast Guard has informed governors of states with ports that can receive cruise ships that those vessels with passengers possibly infected with COVID-19, the disease caused by the novel coronavirus, must stay at-sea “indefinitely,” ABC News reports.
+The Coast Guard has informed governors of states with ports that cruise ships with passengers possibly infected with COVID-19, the disease caused by the novel coronavirus, must stay at sea “indefinitely,” ABC News reports.

 The cruise industry has been effectively idled by the global pandemic, with vessels lined up in port cities, such as Miami, inhabited only by their crew.
-However, a few remain at-sea.
-For example, Carnival, which operates 105 vessels across 9 cruise lines, still has 6,000 passengers on board three vessels.
+However, a few remain at sea.
+For example, Carnival, which operates 105 vessels across nine cruise lines, still has 6,000 passengers on board three vessels.
 One is scheduled to arrive in Fort Civitavecchia, Italy; another in Southampton, England; and another in Fort Lauderdale, Florida.

-At least one ship belonging to the Carnival Corporation, the Holland America cruise ships Zaandam, is carrying the bodies of passengers that are believed to have died of COVID-19.
-Another Carnival vessel, Coral Princess, is carrying passengers in its medical center with “flu-like symptoms.”
+At least one ship belonging to the Carnival Corporation, the Holland America cruise ship Zaandam, is carrying the bodies of passengers that are believed to have died of COVID-19.
+Another Carnival vessel, Coral Princess, is carrying passengers with “flu-like symptoms” in its medical center.

-In a March 29 safety bulletin signed by Coast Guard Rear Admiral E.C.
-Jones, whose district includes Florida, Georgia, South Carolina and Puerto Rico, Jones says that those vessels will not be allowed to dock in his jurisdiction.
+A March 29 safety bulletin signed by Coast Guard Rear Admiral E.C.
+Jones, whose district includes Florida, Georgia, South Carolina, and Puerto Rico, says that those vessels will not be allowed to dock in his jurisdiction.

 “This is necessary as shore-side medical facilities may reach full capacity and lose the ability to accept and effectively treat additional critically-ill patients,” the memo said.

-Florida Governor Ron DeSantis is clear that his state is not prepared to accept sick cruise ship passengers.
+Florida Gov. Ron DeSantis is clear that his state is not prepared to accept sick cruise ship passengers.

 “Just to drop people off at the place where we’re having the highest number of cases right now just doesn’t make a whole lot of sense,” DeSantis said.